zcabeto/StretchProj/README.md

 - ./run.sh

 ### CLOSEUP TODO
-- 20/08 - add collected info to iterable steps shown on the site
 - 21/08 - SQLI on = send via cookies, redo login text shown,
 - 22/08 - fix sanitiser
 - 23-24/08 - XSS completion to do damage, write up for XSS attack